-This command should return a Darwin kernel value of 9.8.0 or later for Leopard and 10.2.0 or later for Snow Leopard.
+This command should return a Darwin kernel value of:

+- 9.8.0 or later for Leopard

+- 10.2.0 or later for Snow Leopard

+- 10.7.0 or later for Lion

-3. As root or a user with administrative privileges, transfer the client software that was downloaded onto a server-capable node during its installation procedure using ftp, rcp, or scp.
+- 3. As root or a user with administrative privileges, transfer the client software that was downloaded onto a server-capable node during its installation procedure using ftp, rcp, or scp.
 The location of the disk image on the server will be as follows:

-/usr/cluster/client-dist/CXFS_VERSION/macosx/MAC_VERSION/noarch/cxfs.dmg
+/usr/cluster/client-dist/CXFS_VERSION/macosx/MAC_VERSION/noarch/cxfs.dmg message: This package contains a program that determines if the software can be installed.
+Are you sure you want to continue